 It’s GI is pretty low, but it could raise your blood sugar levels a bit if you consume large quantities of it.

-And just a final note, it can be deadly to dogs in very small amounts, so if you keep a dog at home it’s not the best idea to keep xylitol around the house.
+Dog owners please note – Xylitol is deadly to dogs in very small amounts.
+If you keep a dog at home it’s not the best idea to keep xylitol around the house.